Q and A

 • Seroconversion symptoms generally start about 10 to 14 days after exposure.
 If you have been on PEP, they would occur 10 to 14 days after the PEP ends.

-• Even if the symptoms are more serious, this does not mean it is HIV.
+• Even you have similar symptoms, this does not mean it is HIV.
 It might, for example, be COVID.
 Please talk to a doctor if any symptoms are serious.

 See: What is seroconversion and what are the symptoms?